 Rick Fisher, Spanish Wine Scholar Education Director

-Part Catalan, Rick’s passion for his Spanish heritage and a desire to educate others about Spanish culture, food, and wine led him to create Bodega: Eat.
+Rick Fisher developed and currently manages the WSG Spanish Wine Scholar program.
+He lives and breathes Spain.
+Part-Catalan, Rick’s passion for his Spanish heritage and a desire to educate others about Spanish culture, food and wine, led him to create Bodega: Eat.
 Drink.
 Explore.
-ESPAÑA! (www.bodegaspanishwine.com) in 2009.
+ESPAÑA! (www.bodgeaspanishwine.com) in

-He has also been a contributor to the Spanish and Portuguese wine site, CataVino as well as Glass of Bubbly, a UK-based magazine focusing on sparkling wine.
+He is a Certified Sherry Educator and has contributed to the Spanish and Portuguese wine site, CataVino as well as Glass of Bubbly, a UK-based magazine focusing on sparkling wine.

 Kirra Barnes, Consultant & Editorial Assistant